oli-lang/oli/docs/source/index.rst

-Oli Language's documentation and reference
+Oli language's specification and reference
 ==========================================

 Oli is a minimal declarative language, focused on simplicity, elegancy and with built-in rich features.